HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Got a deteriorating boiler, and considering a replacement?
+Not sure how long boilers last?

 No problem.
 This quick guide is going to help you understand whether you should ditch it or fix it!